rux616/starfield-ship-builder-categories/support/docs/README.txt

 ElminsterAU: For xEdit and BSArch
 Mod Organizer 2 team: For getting Mod Organizer 2 with Starfield support out the door so quickly Nexus Mods: For mod hosting and for the Vortex Mod Manager
-TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod, as well as the "Habs (Shells)" category
+TheOGTennessee: For the initial batch of categories, alongside my own, which inspired this mod, as well as the "Habs (Shells)" category.
+Also for alerting me to an upcoming issue and coming up with a way to deal with it.
 metalsnakegear: For the "Shield Booster", "Grav Booster", and vanilla manufacturer-based "Habs (...)" categories
 WyrdOh: For the "Engines (Economy)" and "Engines (Overtuned)" categories
 remosito: For the "BoostR" category